 For lattice gauge fields, new architectures of flow-based models have recently been developed to preserve the relevant local symmetries.
 A gauge invariant flow model is designed for sampling configurations for a $\mathrm{U}(1)$ gauge theory in Ref.~\cite{Kanwar:2020xzo}.
 See Sec.~\ref{flow_symmetry} for more details.
 Soon this kind of flow-based scheme was developed further to system with $SU(N)$ links~\cite{Boyda:2020hsi} and also to fermionic system as shown in Ref.~\cite{Albergo:2021bna,Abbott:2022zhs}.
-In the lattice community, it is now under progressing in translating these developments into real QCD simulations as reported in the recent proceeding~\cite{Abbott:2022hkm}.
-Though being promising, note however that, such flow-based methods currently are with training costs growing very fast as approaching to the continuum limit, as pointed out recently~\cite{DelDebbio:2021qwf, Abbott:2022zsh, Komijani:2023fzy}.
-Thus further efforts are needed in improving the approach e.g., incorporating transfer learning strategy.
+In the lattice community, it is now under progress in translating these developments into real QCD simulations, as reported in the recent proceeding~\cite{Abbott:2022hkm}.
+Though promising, note however that, such flow-based methods currently are with training costs growing very fast as approaching the continuum limit, as pointed out recently~\cite{DelDebbio:2021qwf, Abbott:2022zsh, Komijani:2023fzy}.
+Thus, further efforts are needed to improve the approach, e.g., incorporating a transfer learning strategy.